biomdoian/coffee-shop-challenge/README.md

 ### 3. Run the Example
 python debug.py
 This script will show the system in action: adding customers and coffees, placing orders, and printing out some fun stats.

-Thanks for stopping by!
-Enjoy the code — and maybe grab a real cup of coffee while you're at it.